 - Pull the Panel Away: After removing the nails, gently pull the panel away from the wall studs and dispose of it responsibly.

-2. Removing Nailed Paneling from Drywall
+2. Removing Nailed Panelling From Drywall

 When the panelling is nailed to drywall, be extra cautious to avoid damaging the drywall beneath: